Carnoustie & District

-Carnoustie & District began as an idea in 2017 but did not appear as a band till 2008, and now have members from across Angus and beyond.
+Carnoustie & District began as an idea in 2007 but did not appear as a band till July 2008, and now have members from across Angus and beyond.
+Hence the wearing of the Angus County Tartan.

 Chairman: David Gibson